pusher/docs/docs/channels/library_auth_reference/pusher-websockets-protocol.md

 Any other type of error.

 - `4301`: Client event rejected due to rate limit
 - `4302`: Watchlist limit exceeded.
-Only the first 100 user ids are accepted.
+Only the first 100 user IDs are accepted.

 ## CHANGELOG